styladev/octobercms/README.md

 ## Integration

 In order to fill a magazine page created within OctoberCMS with crawlable content a component must be attached to the magazine page.
-This solution is based on the official [Plugin Documentation](https://docs.google.com/document/d/19FtUhlP0iiUZe_4NSGUMIDOLRmRPRHFbT-HyyRc8ejs/edit).

 ## Installation

 The first step is installing the plugin by copying the `/styla` folder to the `/plugins` directory.
 That's it already.
 You should now see the `Magazine` plugin in the OctoberCMS Backend:

 ![Plugin](http://i.imgur.com/9Lh4agF.png)

-### Please do not create any subpages in your CMS or directories for your magazine.
-The plugin itself will take care of setting up the /magazine/ (or any other) page on which the magazine will appear and of the roouting as well.

 ## Setup